 Unitek EMT Training Program

 When searching for EMT programs, it’s important to consider your location and any cost limitations.
-Regarding location, Unitek’s EMT program is available at our Fremont Campus in Northern California.
-Additionally, our program’s online component provides convenience for students and their schedules.
+Regarding location, Unitek’s EMT program is available at our Chandler facility in sunny Arizona.
 While the 14-Day Boot Camp is an intensive experience, it is also ideal for those that are short on time and eager to start a new phase in their life.

 Another key advantage of Unitek’s EMT program is the lack of hidden fees or service charges.
-The Boot Camp charges one affordable, all-inclusive price that covers simulation training, clinicals, and in-class meals.
+The Boot Camp charges one affordable, all-inclusive price that covers simulation training and in-class meals.
 With our EMT program, you can gain invaluable experience and get quickly certified.

 In 2016 alone, EMTs and paramedics held 248,000 jobs.
 The Bureau of Labor Statistics lists the following as vital qualities for EMS workers: compassion, interpersonal skills, listening skills, physical strength, problem-solving skills, and speaking skills.
 EMTs and paramedics serve the community around them by providing critical care and emotional support.
 They are absolutely vital to maintaining the wellbeing of the public.